Strahilchu/Trivia/README.md

 Stick to the format provided

-IF YOU ADD APOSTROPHE ADD TWO '' INSTEAD OF ONE (only one will appear but in the config two are needed.
+IF YOU ADD APOSTROPHE ADD TWO '' INSTEAD OF ONE (only one will appear in-game, but in the config two are needed).

 Its okay to delete questions, the numbers don't have to be in order.